By John Bocker, NSSF Security Consultant Team Member

 The story I told at the beginning is a true one and a good example of how so many things can go wrong when a disaster occurs.
 My best advice in your rebuilding phase is to expect the unexpected.
 Having managed crises through hurricanes, fires, tornadoes, robberies and burglaries, I can personally attest to the fact that your best planning will incur speedbumps and potholes along the way and that having patience, a cool head, a good team and a sound, well-documented crisis management plan will help you succeed.

 NSSF’s Store Security Audit team is standing by to assist you with any physical or operational security issue you may have.
 For more information, visit the Retailers section of the nssf.org site.
 NSSF also partners with a variety of security product vendors.
 Log in to the members-only side of nssf.org to discover more.

 About the Author

 John Bocker is an NSSF Security Consultant Team Member and the Managing Director at JB Group, LLC, based in Denver, Colorado.
-JB Group is a business security and strategy consulting organization specializing in ATF FFL compliance and protecting FFL’s against unexpected losses resulting from burglary, robbery and internal control failures.
-Visit www.jbgroupco.com, call (720) 514-0609 or email [email protected] for more information.
+JB Group is a firearms and business security and strategy consulting organization specializing in ATF and FFL compliance and protecting FFL’s against unexpected losses resulting from internal and external crimes, internal control failures and risk exposures.
+Visit www.jbgroupco.com, call (720) 514-0609, or email [email protected] for more information.